Pillow Top vs. Euro Top: What's the Difference?

 So how do you decide which to go with?
 Here are the most important considerations to keep in mind:

-- Feel: If you want a softer feeling mattress that you sink in to and hugs you, go with a pillow top.
+If you want a softer feeling mattress that you sink in to and hugs you, go with a pillow top.
 If you want something more firm, go with a euro top.
+Keep in mind that the design and materials of the mattress will have a significant impact on how noticeable the effect of a euro top or pillow top is.

-- Durability: Euro tops are more dense, meaning they are more durable than a pillow top mattress and tend to last a little longer.
+Euro tops are more dense, meaning they are more durable than a pillow top mattress and tend to last a little longer.
+Pillow tops have a more airy design, and over time, this will flatten out.
+Sometimes, this can result in an uneven sleep surface or sagging.

-- Cost: Pillow tops are typically made with more high-quality materials and will cost more than euro tops.
+Pillow tops are typically made with more high-quality materials and will cost more than euro tops.
+That being said, you can find both styles at all (and similar) price points.
+The average a pillow top mattress costs roughly $1,700.

-- Appearance: Euro tops are not noticeable since they are flush with the mattress.
-Pillow tops are more apparent.
+Euro tops are not noticeable since they are flush with the mattress.
+Pillow tops are more apparent because they sit on top of the mattress, and look like a “flap.”

-- Thickness: Both add a few inches to the top of your mattress, meaning you may need deep-pocketed sheets.
-Pillow tops also have a slight added gap.
+Both add a few inches to the top of your mattress, meaning you may need deep-pocketed sheets.
+Pillow tops also have a slight added gap so they might add more height to your mattress than a euro top.

 Who is a pillow top good for?